m1l0js/m1l0js.github.io/_posts/2022-12-12-htb-writeup-tentacle.md

 ---
 layout: single
 title: Tentacle - Hack The Box
-excerpt: "Using squad proxy to access an internal network.
+excerpt: "Using squid proxy to access an internal network.
 Exploit an OpenSMTP server.
 SSH authentication with Kerberos.
 Backup script to access as another user.
 KeyTab file to privesc."
 date: 2022-12-21
 classes: wide
 header: